Bed Bug Extermination

 Bed Bugs Keeping You Up At Night?

-Charlotte NC has recently become one of the top cities in the United States with bed bug infestations, and City Wide Exterminating is leading the way in affordable bed bug extermination and treatment.
-Our multi-step bed bug control treatment process uses a wide variety of effective products and techniques to help quickly solve your bed bug problems without breaking the bank.
+Charlotte, NC has recently become one of the top cities in the United States with bed bug infestations, and City Wide Exterminating is leading the way in affordable exterminating and treatment.

 Bed bug size and color depend on age.
 Newly hatched bed bugs that have not yet received a blood meal are clear-creamy white and roughly half the size of a grain of rice.
 Adults are reddish-brown and are roughly the size of a watermelon seed.
 All bed bug stages have six legs and a pair of short antenna.
 Still not sure if your bug is a bed bug?
 Send a clear picture to email@example.com, and our Associate Certified Entomologist will provide a FREE verification!